 Support may be provided to research projects through in-kind assistance, such as providing access to data, clients and staff.
 Highly relevant research proposals may be considered for limited investment.

-Applications for research projects are appraised by the relevant service area and final approval of all projects is at the discretion of the Director-General.
+Applications for research projects are assessed by the department and final approval of all projects is at the discretion of the Director-General.

 Research proposals are assessed on (but not restricted to) the following key attributes: